-Do you have someone that you would always like to express your thanks?
-What is something that happened which you are truly thankful for?
-Writing a gratitude journal can help the writer to focus on the positive things in life instead of the negative ones.
-Keeping track of the positive things in life and positive thought to other may also cultivate a more positive lifestyle such as being a more optimistic, happy and healthier person.
+Do you have someone that you would like to express your gratitude?
+What is something that had happened which you are truly thankful for?
+Writing a gratitude journal can help a writer to focus on the positive things in life instead of the negative ones.
+Keeping track of the grateful things in life and positive thoughts cultivate a more optimistic, happier and healthier person.

-A gratitude journal is a collection of things that the writer is grateful are appreciative of.
-A gratitude journal is commonly used for writers who wish to focus on the positive things in their lives and the people that they are thankful for.
+A gratitude journal is a collection of things that you are grateful of.
+You can use a gratitude journal to focus on the positive things in your live and to record the people that you are thankful for.

-Maintaining a Gratitude journal can also benefit both mentally and in physical health.
+Maintaining a gratitude journal benefits both mentally and physically.
 It is known to be able to help in relieving depressive symptoms.

-Documenting the positive events that happened to one’s life has been reported to help with managing stress levels and feel calmer when you rest.
+Documenting the positive events that happened to your life is known to help with managing your stress levels and helps you feel calmer.

 At times, we will find ourselves overwhelmed with too many things in life to know what is important to us and what is not.
-Understanding what is important to you and appreciates in your life will help you to appreciate your life and get your life priorities sorted out.
+Understanding what is important to you help you to appreciate your life and get your life priorities sorted out.

 3. Appreciate the people and things in your life